ladykays/travel-journal/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-red.svg)

 ## Description
-I have created an interactive and visually captivating travel journal using React and Vite, showcasing a collection of the destinations I've explored.
+I have created a visually captivating travel journal using React and Vite, showcasing a collection of the destinations I've explored.

 ## Technologies
 * HTML